ccheptea/beautiful-jekyll/_posts/2019-03-07-handling-rest-errors-with-rxswift.md

 }
 ```

-The above code can be read as: __An API result can succeed with a Value object or fail with an Error object__.
+The above code can be read as: __An API call result can succeed with a Value object or fail with an Error object__.

 Now let's write some models.
-Consider an authentication endpoint that takes an email and a password, and responds with a JSON containing a user id and a token if the request is successful or a JSON containing an error if it is not successful.
+Consider an authentication endpoint that takes an email and a password, and responds with a JSON containing a user id and a token if the request is successful or a JSON containing an error message if it is not successful.

 Successful response JSON example:
 ```json